Merchant Terms and Conditions

 9. FasaPay reserves the right not to be involved in legal proceedings.
 If there is a misunderstanding, it will be resolved gradually and processed legally (if necessary).

-10. FasaPay is not responsible for any misuse of Transactions, but is not limited to money laundering, purchase of prohibited items, firearms, and terrorism financing.
+10. FasaPay is not responsible for any misuse of Transactions, but is not limited to money laundering, purchase of prohibited items, firearms, terrorism funding, and every other illegal act that against applicable law.

-11. FasaPay may transfer some or all of its rights and obligations to an entity that is directly or indirectly controlled, controlled, supervised by FasaPay, or under joint control with a Third Party that acquires all assets.
+11. FasaPay can divert some or all of its rights and obligations to an entity that is directly or indirectly controlled, controlled, supervised by FasaPay, or under joint control with a Third Party that acquires all assets.

-12. FasaPay has the right to be exempted from all legal claims that may arise from the use of FasaPay as a payment system.
+12. FasaPay has the right to be waived from all legal claims that may arise from the use of FasaPay as a payment system.

 13. FasaPay has the right to audit all Transactions that occur between the Customer and the Merchant if deemed necessary.